italiancode/VybeWhale-Bot/README.md

 ## 🌟 Features

-- **Comprehensive Token Analysis**: Get detailed token information including price, supply, market cap, and whale distribution metrics
+- **Token Analysis**: Get detailed token information including price, market cap, supply metrics, and holder trends
-- **Whale Transfer Monitoring**: Track large transfers for any Solana token
+- **Whale Watch**: View recent large transfers and whale activity for any Solana token
-- **Top Holder Analysis**: Identify the largest token holders and assess whale concentration risk with intuitive risk scoring
+- **Holder Analytics**: Identify top token holders with percentage of supply and concentration metrics
-- **Whale Concentration Risk Assessment**: See potential price volatility indicators based on holder distribution
+- **Risk Assessment**: Get insights about whale concentration and potential price volatility
-- **⚡ One-Click Wallet Tracking**: Instantly follow any whale wallet with a single click (⚡ Track) - no copying addresses!
+- **⚡ One-Click Tracking**: Instantly follow any whale wallet with a single click (⚡ Track) - no copying addresses!
-- **Exchange Holdings Detection**: Identify what percentage of tokens are held on major exchanges
+- **Exchange Detection**: See what percentage of tokens are held on major exchanges
-- **Smart Fallback System**: When API timeouts occur, provides direct links to Vybe Network for detailed analysis
+- **Smart Fallbacks**: When API timeouts occur, provides direct links to Vybe Network for detailed analysis
-- **Memory System**: Remembers the last token you analyzed for quick follow-up lookups
+- **Memory System**: Remembers your last analyzed token for quick follow-up lookups

 ## 📱 Demo